Ancient Biblical Holy Land Amphoriskos, Judea

 Description

-This elegant ancient-pottery Judea Biblical Period single-handle amphoriskos (literally a “small amphora,”) is an ancient Greek inspired vessel dating from the 8th-6th century BCE, the later time of the presence of the first Jewish Temple in the ancient Levant of Judea.
-Its tapering sides alter its bulbous, ribbed and slipped body below the shoulder and it ends in a long circular knob at its base not wide enough for it to stand on its own.
-Amphora comes from the Greek words meaning “carried on both sides”, but this has a single handle and was designed to hold small quantities of more expensive materials: cosmetics, fragrances and ointments.
-This ancient item is classsified among other pouring-vessels as a functional-and-utilitarian piece and is in excellent condition.
-It has no restorations or repairs, has minor burial deposits on the neck, an aged patina and normal scrapes and dents on its body expected for a piece 2 and a half millennia years old.
-It is small, covered in a slip to avoid leakage and is a functional-and-utilitarian earthenware terracotta covered with a slip to avoid leakage.
+This elegant ancient-pottery Judean vessel is an elegant single-handle amphoriskos (literally a “small amphora,”).
+It dates from the Holy Land during the first Jewish Biblical-Period in Judea circa the 8th to 6th century BCE, the later time of the presence of the first Jewish Temple in the ancient Levant.
+An ancient Greek inspired vessel, amphora comes from the Greek words meaning “carried on both sides”.
+Its tapering sides are above its bulbous, ribbed and body below the shoulder and it ends in a long circular knob at its base not wide enough for it to stand on its own.
+This one has a single handle and was designed to hold small quantities of more expensive materials: cosmetics, fragrances, and ointments.
+This terracotta pouring vessel was completely covered with a slip to avoid leakage.
+In excellent condition, It has no restorations or repairs, remains of a slip, minor burial deposits on the neck, an aged patina, and normal scrapes and dents on its body expected for a piece 2 and a half millennia years old.

 Additional information